Alexa Efraimson: Professional career

 Alexa Efraimson, the 2013 Nike Cross Nationals and 2014 USA Junior 1500-meter champion, has signed a contract with Nike, and will forgo her final year of high school and collegiate racing eligibility.
 She'll continue to work with her high school coach, Michael Hickey.
 Coach Hickey has consulted with Nike Oregon Project coach Alberto Salazar over several years and said that there could be situations where Efraimson joins Cain and other Nike athletes for workouts.
 Efraimson is represented by Flynn Sports Management.

 Camas Mayor Scott Higgins on Monday night, following his proclamation that Friday, August 8, would be "Alexa Efraimson Appreciation Day".

 On September 27, 2014, Alexa debuted as a professional athlete running for her Nike sponsor at Stanford Invitational 6 km cross country race where Efraimson finished 3rd after leading most of the race.

 Efraimson announced on her Instagram page on November 2, 2022, that she was retiring from her professional running career.

-Family life
+Personal life

 Alexa's mother, Chantel (born 1976), was a member of the swim team and an Oregon State University graduate.